IQTLabs/snowglobe/README.md

 http://localhost:8000
 ```

 The terminal output will include the ID number for the human player.
-Type the number into the ID box, click `Log In`, then click `Chat` to enter the human player's responses using a graphical user interface.
+Type the number into the ID box and click `Log In` to enter the human player's responses using a graphical user interface.

 Make sure to run `snowglobe_server` from the same file system location where you run the game.
 Files related to the graphical user interface will be stored in that location.